 Quality Control

 The Quality Control process collects and monitors the Key Performance Indicators (KPIs) and activity metrics.
 Based on results, the process identifies necessary improvements and suggests implementation actions to the relevant project boards.
-It is also be responsible for updating lessons learned, i.e. the learning gained from performing the project and risk registry.
+It is also responsible for updating lessons learned, i.e. the learning gained from performing the project and risk registry.

 Deliverables and milestones